Handbook

 Encryption Initialization

-NAME: gitl-init - Initialize the encryption key with password SYNOPSIS gitl init [-p your_password][-k key_file][-c][-i] DESCRIPTION When using gitl for the first time, it is necessary to initialize and generate a key file(-p or -k), which will be used to encrypt the data.
+NAME: gitl-init - Initialize the encryption key with password SYNOPSIS gitl init [-p your_password][-k key_file][-m mode][-c][-i][-g] DESCRIPTION When using gitl for the first time, it is necessary to initialize and generate a key file(-p or -k), which will be used to encrypt the data.
 The key file can be exported using the exportkey command.
 When you do not need gitl, use the -c option to clear all encryption configurations.
-OPTIONS -p Gitl employs PBKDF2 algorithm to process your password, generating a sufficiently secure key to encrypt your files. -k Specify the key file path (exported by gitl exportkey). -c Clear all encryption configurations, and restore the git repository to an unencrypted state. -i An indicator is displayed when there are files that need to be decrypted.
+GitLocker supports five encryption modes: 0: AES-CRT-128-simple - Simple mode with AES-128 in CTR mode 1: AES-CRT-256-simple - Simple mode with AES-256 in CTR mode 2: AES-GCM-256-simple - Simple mode with AES-256 in GCM mode (recommended) 3: AES-CRT-256-normal - Normal mode with AES-256 in CTR mode 4: AES-GCM-256-normal - Normal mode with AES-256 in GCM mode Simple mode requires only password for decryption, while Normal mode allows optional password protection of keys, requiring both the key file and password for decryption on a new device.
+OPTIONS -p Specify your password.
+Gitl employs PBKDF2 algorithm to process your password, generating a sufficiently secure key to encrypt your files. -k Specify the key file path (exported by gitl exportkey). -m Specify encryption mode (0-4).
+Default is 2 (AES-GCM-256-simple). -c Clear all encryption configurations, and restore the git repository to an unencrypted state. -i An indicator is displayed when there are files that need to be decrypted. -g Display graphical user interface for initialization.
+EXAMPLES gitl init # Interactive mode gitl init -p mypassword -m 2 # Initialize with password using AES-256-GCM-Simple gitl init -k keyfile.key # Initialize with key file (Normal mode) gitl init -c # Clear encryption information gitl init -g # Show graphical interface

 2.2 encrypt